nhselect/step1-training/content/user-guide/centremanager/getting-promoted-to-a-centre-manager-role-within-the-platform/switching-applications/index.md

 > Other applications:
 >
-> * **Learning Portal**: this is where Learners can access any clinical proficiency frameworks that they are enrolled on.
+> * **Learning Portal**: this is where Learners can access any clinical proficiency frameworks that they are Holding word for now on.
 If you are not a Learner, you will not see any clinical proficiency frameworks in the Learning Portal application.
 If you would like to see what the Digitised Step 1 proficiencies framework looks like, you can access [this demo](https://nhs-step1-proficiencies-demo.netlify.app/), which can also be found in your training package.
 > * **Legacy Tracking System**: Ignore this, you don’t need to access it.
 It will only be available for the pilot